-A restraint order is issued by courts as a way of freezing or preserving assets that may be later confiscated, under a confiscation order, following a criminal conviction.
-It is possible, if you are under investigation for a serious fraud, money laundering or VAT and Tax fraud that you will be the subject of a restraint order.
+Restraint Orders are issued by courts as a way of freezing or preserving assets that may be later confiscated, under a Confiscation Order, following a criminal conviction.
+It is possible, if you are under investigation for serious fraud, money laundering or VAT and Tax fraud, that you will be the subject of a Restraint Order.

-If you become subject to a restraint order, you will be allowed a weekly allowance from your assets.
-If this allowance is insufficient for you and your family’s basic needs, you will be prevented from accessing your additional assets.
-Instead, you will need to renegotiate with the court and prosecuting authorities for an allowance increase.
+If you become subject to a Restraint Order, you will be provided with a weekly allowance from your assets.
+Even if this allowance is insufficient for you and your family’s basic needs, you will be prevented from accessing your additional assets.
+Instead, you will need to renegotiate with the Court and prosecuting authorities for an allowance increase.

 Got a question?
 Get in touch